esm7/obsidian-map-view/README.md

 Alternatively, you can paste this link inside a note and make it clickable by making it a Markdown link: `[Link name](url...)`.
 This is really useful for going to a specific view (with its query, map source, zoom, pan etc) that is related to a note, e.g. a trip plan.

+## Follow Active Note

+Map View has a mode on which the map refocuses according to the currently active file, so if you have Map View open in its own pane, it can follow whatever file you are currently focused on.

+This is closely related to the setting of "map follows search results", and probably works most intuitively when it is on.

+The specific behavior of how to "follow" the active note can be configured via the 'query format for "follow active note"' setting in the configuration.
+By default, Map View uses the [query](#queries) `path:"$PATH$"`, which means that when you switch to a note, the view automatically updates the query to show only the markers within the path of this note.
+You can edit this setting to achieve more fine-grained behaviors, for example:

+-   Use `linkedfrom:"$PATH$"` for a more elaborate inclusion of markers from both the file you're on and files it links to.
+-   Use `linkedfrom:"$PATH$" OR linkedto:"$PATH$"` to include markers that the active note links to and also markers that _link to this file_.

 ## Relation to Other Obsidian Plugins

 When thinking about Obsidian and maps, the first plugin that comes to mind is [Obsidian Leaflet](https://github.com/valentine195/obsidian-leaflet-plugin).